258SusanLiu/PyTorch-Projects/README.md

 # PyTorch-Projects

 CalculatorPT.py
-  Scientific and Programmer calculator that uses PyTorch to calculate the binary number for the Programmer calculator
+  Matrix and Scientific and Programmer calculator that uses PyTorch to calculate the matrix for Matrix calculator